On the Waterfront: Reception

 Gaining the Academy Award for Best Actor and being named the greatest and second-greatest film performance of all time by Aaron West of Criterion and by Premiere respectively, Brando's performance is regarded as one of the watershed moments in the history of movies.
 Through his portrayal of Terry Malloy, Brando popularized method acting and conclusively exemplified the power of Stanislavski-based approach in cinema.
 Praising Brando in 2004, director Martin Scorsese noted: "Everything that we know about the power of great screen acting relates back to him: when you watch his work in On the Waterfront ... you're watching the purest poetry imaginable, in dynamic motion".
 Brando, at the time in which he accepted the Academy Award, gave a humble acceptance speech, stating that he was "sure [the winner] was going to be Bing [Crosby]" for his performance in The Country Girl.
 Kazan, the director of the film, would later write in his book, "If there is a better performance by a man in the history of film in America, I don't know what it is."

 Al Pacino, recounting his own memories on first seeing On the Waterfront, told Playboy in a 1979 interview that he concentrated more on the lead actor than the film itself, "I couldn't move.
 I couldn't leave the theatre.
 I'd never seen the like of it."
 Anthony Hopkins said, "When you see Brando in the famous cab scene in On the Waterfront, it's still breathtaking."
 In a eulogy for Brando, Jack Nicholson described his display "probably the height of any age", and added that, "You just couldn't take your eyes off the guy.
 He was spellbinding."

 In a 1982 interview, Orson Welles criticized the film and its director, saying, "Elia Kazan is a traitor.
-He is a man who sold to all his companions to McCarthy at the time.
-Then he made On the Waterfront, which was a celebration of the informant."
+He is a man who sold to McCarthy all of his companions...and having sold all of his people to McCarthy he then made a film On the Waterfront, which was a celebration of the informant."